 The Linac presents toxic material hazards identified in Table 2.
+Hazard Inventory for Linac.
 All toxic material hazards present in Linac areas are in the form of Standard Industrial Hazards discussed in SAD Section I, Chapter 04.

 III-1.2.2.1 Lead